e-OPRA™ Implant System

 How Does it Work?

-The technology is built around the OPRA™ Implant System and has been developed in close collaboration with Chalmers University of Technology and Sahlgrenska University Hospital.
 The artificial arm is directly attached to the skeleton, thus providing mechanical stability.
-Then the human’s biological control system, that is nerves and muscles, is also interfaced via neuromuscular electrodes to the prosthesis via Integrum’s advanced control system.
+Then the human’s biological control system, that is nerves and muscles, is also interfaced via neuromuscular electrodes to the prosthesis via the advanced control system.
 This creates an intimate union between the body and the prosthesis; between biology and mechatronics.

 The stack connector interfaced with a pin connector extending from the central sealing component, from which leads extended intramedullary and then transcortically to a final connector located in the soft tissue.
 The leads from the neuromuscular electrodes are mated to connector.